phbui/norm-supervised-highway/README.md

-# Normative Supervision for Behavior Preferencing in Reinforcement Learning
+# Constrained Policy Shaping for Deployment-Phase Behavior Preferencing

 This project implements a normative supervisor which augments the actions of a pretrained DQN agent to enforce driving norms and safety constraints.
 The agent is trained and tested in the [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv/tree/master) simulation environment using the configurations under the `configs/` directory.